edwiny/gamedevref/unity/unity_notes.md

 Important: When you create sprites for Unity, the dimensions of the files are critical for optimal sprite rendering.
 The height and width of a sprite file should be a power of two size in pixels (2^n).
 The height and width don’t need to be the same value: both 16 by 16 pixels and 8 by 32 pixels would meet this requirement.
 For these walk cycle sprites, our animator created 512 by 512 pixel files.

+# Units of measurements

+Dimensions in Unity are typically presented in Pixels per Unit.

+Lets say on a tile's import settings, you set the PPU to 100.
+That means 100 pixels of the tile will fit into one unit.
+So if tile's actual dimensions are 200x200 pixels, it will take up 2 units.

+Think of PPU as "How much of the image should fit into a unit?"

 # TileMaps

 To create the TileMap: